 He found that sentences became difficult to understand beyond a length of about 34 words.
 And the consumer has far less patience with wordiness and run-on sentences than does the scientist studying an important report.

 Rudolf Flesch, best known for his books Why Johnny Can’t Read and The Art of Plain Talk, says the best average sentence length for business writing is 14 to 16 words.

 Twenty to 25 words is passable, he adds, but above 40 words, the writing becomes unreadable.

-Because copywriters and marketers place a premium on clarity, their sentences are even shorter than Flesch’s recommended 14 to 16 word average.
-This lenght creates sales copy with great readability.
+Because copywriters and marketers place a premium on clarity, their sentences are even shorter than Flesch’s recommended 14 to 16-word average.
+This length creates sales copy with great readability.

 And you should squeeze into this range as well.
 You can use online average sentence length calculators that will help you with this.